rekhaDevs/samagragovernance.in/src/pages/team/index.md

       also completed a course on 'Re-thinking the Obvious: Rhetoric of Development' at Miranda House in collaboration with The George Washington University.
 An opportunity to create positive impact in the lives of people and an interest in public policy brings Pragya to Samagra.
+Pragya is the Program Coordinator of the Anamaya team and manages its daily operations.
     image: /img/pragya.jpg
     linkedInProfile: 'https://www.linkedin.com/in/pragya-mathur-678779126'
     name: Pragya Mathur
-    project: .
+    project: Anamaya
   - bio: >-
       Prasanna holds a Bachelor's degree in Statistics from St. Joseph's College, Trichy and a Master's in Computer Applications from Adaikalamatha